MicrosoftDocs/SupportArticles-docs/support/azure/data-api-builder/usage.md

  :::image type="content" source="media/usage/allow-azure-resources-to-access-server.png" alt-text="Screenshot that shows the 'Allow Azure services and resources to access this server' checkbox.":::

-## REST endpoints

-This section describes REST endpoint related errors you might experience.

-### HTTP 404 "Not Found" errors
+## REST endpoints: HTTP 404 "Not Found" error

 If the requested URL points to a route that's not associated with any entity, an HTTP 404 error is returned.
 By default, the name of the entity is also the route name.
 For example, if you configured the sample `Todo` entity in the configuration file like the following sample: